saurabhchavan7/gemini-hackathon-2026/README.md

 ## Solution Overview
 Mnemos is a desktop “second brain” that captures information at the moment it appears, understands its **context and intent**, and **proactively executes actions** so users don’t have to.

-With a single shortcut (Ctrl + Shift + L) or widget, users capture screenshots, audio, text, or files.
+With a single shortcut widget, users capture screenshots, audio, text, or files.
 Gemini 3 intelligence analyzes the capture, classifies it into life domains, extracts action items, and routes it through a multi‑agent system for research, reminders, and tool integrations (Calendar, Tasks, Gmail).
 Users return later to a curated, context‑aware knowledge base ready for action.

 ---